 During that period the MD will also be checking to see that the new member is happy and likely to get benefit from membership.

-If the new member continues after those four rehearsals we ask that the new member pays the weekly rehearsal contribution for each following rehearsal attended, and then pays the termly subscription as well from the beginning of the next term.
+If the new member continues after those four rehearsals we ask that the new member pays the termly subscription of £75.

 The Treasurer is empowered to make suitable arrangements with any member who has difficulty paying.